Sigmax8/Sigmax8/README.md

 - 👋 Hi, I’m @Sigmax8 from Italy
 - 👀 I’m interested in lots of topics, some of them are Maths, Physics and Cybersecurity
-- 🌱 I’m currently in High School and I'm trying to improve my problem solving and English skills
+- 🌱 I’m currently studying Engineering Physics
-- ⚡ Fun fact: my favourite Pokémon is Latias :)
+- ⚡ Fun fact: my favourite Pokémon is Latias :D